 You have a ton of pockets with little organization sleeves still in one of the main compartments.
 On the other side, you have two mesh pockets important for items separation.

 The second main compartment will come in handy for stuff like shoes and more clothes.
 It has a field pocket that can keep things like a camera and other gear.
 You also have the Cordura sleeve in the second main compartment.
 This one will fit notebooks, an iPad, and flat stuff like magazines.

 As we said, this is the most durable travel backpack.
-Designed from 1000D Cordura fabric, it can take on the elements from water to sand, dust, impact, and stress with no problem.
+Designed from 1000D Cordura fabric, it can take on the elements ranging from water to sand and dust.
+It can also resist impact and strain.
 It has gone through serious testing in tactical situations to come out unscathed.
 In short, it may be the only pack you ever need.

-The shoulder straps are super padded and will probably need some time before they fully break in.
-After that, you can travel the world in only one bag.
+The shoulder straps are super-padded and will probably need some time before you fully break them in.
+After that, you can travel the world with only one bag.

 This is a relatively heavy backpack and will be heavier when it is fully loaded.
 Notice that it does not have a sternum strap or hip belt.
 For the price, these are features that we hoped it could have.

 Win the backpack battle with the GORUCK GR2.
 It is an incredible pack that does not come cheap.
-But it ticks all the boxes for the best travel backpack from organization, durability, comfort, and water-resistance.
-You can explore and learn about new cultures with the pack on your back the least of your worries.
+But it ticks all the boxes for the best travel backpack.
+From organization and durability to comfort and water-resistance, the GORUCK G2 has got it all.
+You can explore and learn about new cultures with the pack on your back being the least of your worries.